All Posts

 Why strength training makes you sore: DOMS explained

-Why strength training makes you sore (what it means and what to do about it)
+Why strength training makes you sore–what it means and what to do about it.

 If you have ever finished a strength workout feeling strong and energized, only to wake up the next day barely able to sit down or walk downstairs, you are not alone.
 Muscle soreness is one of the most common experiences women have when they start strength training or increase the challenge of their workouts.
-While it can be uncomfortable, soreness is not a bad thing, and it is not something you need to fear.
-Understanding why it happens can help you train smarter, recover better, and stay consistent.

 What muscle soreness actually is